Understanding the PTF Test Structure

 In a step recorded in verify mode, this would be the value that was present in the object when it was verified.

-As a rule, a test has a single step for each instruction in a manual test case.
+In general, a test has a single step for each instruction in a manual test case.
 For example, consider the following manual test instruction:

 12. Enter the value "KU0001" into the text box labeled "Employee ID".